 - High Speed Internet, at least 1.5 Mbps upload and download speed.
 Check your computer's speed at: www.speedtest.net

-- Check what programs are running in the background and using memory to ensure enhanced quality of the online dyslexia tutoring
+- Sufficient memory to ensure enhanced quality of dyslexia tutoring

 - Headphones may be helpful for students with ADD or Audio Processing Disorder.

 - A pen tablet is useful for some students who require dyslexia help or for students who have trouble with a keyboard.